vnrtr/Employment-Verification-System/Readme.md

 Navigate to the employment-verification folder.
 Run:
 `npm run dev` for Development Enviornment.
-To run Production Environment, Run: `npm run build` to create the Production Build and Then Run: `npm run start`
+To run Production Environment, Run: `npm run build` to create the Production Build and Then Run: `npm run start`.
 The frontend runs at http://localhost:3000.

 ## Sample Data